 Site Selectors Are People, Too

 This show explores the relationship between the professionals who work tirelessly to match corporate investment to communities across North America.
+Behind every multi-million dollar corporate investment and community revitalization is a high-stress, high-stakes relationship between site selectors and economic developers.

 Listen on: